-2. When it receives documents from the Council, Commission or European Parliament which are not contained in the work programme, the Bureau shall designate the responsible commission and give it a deadline for the submission of its draft opinion.
-In urgent cases the President may designate the responsible commission; when this is the case, the Bureau shall be informed at its next meeting.
+2. The President shall assign documents received from the Council, from the Commission or from the European Parliament to the responsible commission and set a deadline for the submission of the commission's draft opinion or report; the Bureau shall be informed of this at its next meeting.

-3. If the subject of an opinion concerns more than one commission, the Bureau shall designate a lead commission and, where necessary, one or more supplementary commissions.
-In such a case, the Bureau may either:
+3. If the subject of an opinion or report concerns more than one commission, the President shall designate a lead commission and, where necessary, one or more supplementary commissions.
+In such a case, the President may either:

-a) decide to set up a working party comprising representatives of the commissions concerned; or b) in exceptional cases, designate one or more commissions, other than the lead commission, to issue a draft supplementary opinion.
-The lead commission shall vote on the recommendations made in the draft opinions of the other commissions and integrate the adopted recommendations into its own draft opinion.
+(a) propose that the Bureau set up a working party comprising representatives of the commissions concerned; or

+(b) in exceptional cases, designate one or more commissions, other than the lead commission, to issue a draft supplementary opinion or report.
+The lead commission shall vote on the recommendations made in the draft opinions or reports of the other commissions and integrate the adopted recommendations into its own draft opinion or report.
 However, only the lead commission shall report to the plenary assembly.